onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

 To get insight about the concepts behind those values you can have a look [here](#Annex-1)*

 **ParaDiGM** offers multiple partitioning methods.
-Here, we chose to partition the cube with the Hilbert method.
+Here, we chose to partition the cube with the **Hilbert method**.
 This method is favored within the **ParaDiGM** algorithms since it provides quickly a good load balance, though it does not ensure the connectedness of each subdomain.
 To ensure the partitions are connected, you should use either `PDM_SPLIT_DUAL_WITH_PARMETIS` or `PDM_SPLIT_DUAL_WITH_PTSCOTCH` which call the external libraries ParMETIS and PT-Scotch.

+*Remark : In this exercise we do not provide weights for the partitioning.*

 ```{code-cell}
 ---